Cryptnox-Software/.github/profile/README.md

   <img src="https://github.com/user-attachments/assets/f703a44e-39c2-4cda-a96e-3997ce066745" width="100%" />
 </p>

-Assets with Cryptnox smartcard hardware wallets.
+Secure your digital assets with Cryptnox smartcard hardware wallets.
 Our solutions combine trusted hardware, advanced cryptography and intuitive tools for blockchain applications.
 Manage, exchange and protect your crypto securely with our card-based wallets and developer SDKs.
 Learn more at [cryptnox.com](https://www.cryptnox.com).

 ## cryptnox-cli